anonymous-dyce/shaurya_2025/_posts/2025-11-05-tri1retro_IPYNB_2_.md

 | **Total**                 | **31 out of 42**                | **74%**     |

-The topics that I did not do well on were: 1.15 (String Manipulation), 2.4 (Nested if Statements) 2.8 (for loops), and 4.8 (ArrayList Methods).
+The topics that I did not do well on were: 1.15 (String Manipulation), 2.4 (Nested if Statements), 2.8 (for loops), and 4.8 (ArrayList Methods).
 I need to work on these topics more thoroughly and improve in order to perform better on future MCQs and the AP Exam.

 However, the topics that I performed well on were 1.14 (Calling Instance Methods), 3.2 (Impact of Program Design), 3.5 (Methods: How to Write Them), and 4.3 (Array Creation and Access).
-These are areas of less concern and I only need to review and do some practice on these topics.
+These are areas of less concern, and I only need to review and do some practice on these topics.

 I reflected on my performance using the graphs and tables below.
 These will also help me prepare for future MC exams.